kaanbereketli/vagrant_example/README.md

-# vagrant_example
+# A Vagrantfile
-Provision a couple of Web and DB servers.
+Provision a couple of Web and DB VMs.